Alvearie/de-identification/docs/masking-providers.md

 >   Finally, the contained_in operator checks if the value of the condition field is
 >   contained in the user specified-value.

->   For information about the unspecifiedValueHandling and unspecifiedValueReturnMessage
->   properties, see “Handling unrecognized input values and exceptions raised by privacy providers” below.

    **Example 2: Conditional masking of a FHIR data element, based on another FHIR data element value in an array node**